randylinhustle/202310_Biophilia_Codes/README.md

-This repository contains replication codes for the paper "."
+This repository contains replication codes for the paper "Title of Your Paper".

 ## Image Analysis
 1. **img-downloader.ipynb**: A Python script to download images from Facebook, aiding in the compilation of visual data for the study.